inet-framework/inet-tutorials/configurator/doc/step1.md

 to nodes on different links (nodes are considered to be on the same link if they can reach each other directly, or through L2 devices only.)

 Additionally, the `dumpAddresses` parameter sets whether the configurator prints assigned IP addresses to the module output.
-This is false by default, but it's set to true in the `General` configuration at the begining of omnetpp.ini (along with other settings, which will be discussed later.)
+This is false by default, but it's set to true in the `General` configuration at the beginning of omnetpp.ini (along with other settings, which will be discussed later.)

 Network interface information, such as interface names and IP addresses, can be visualized by the `InterfaceTableCanvasVisualizer` module, which is included in the network as a submodule of `IntegratedCanvasVisualizer`.
 In the `General` configuration, interface visualization is turned on, and set to not visualize interface information for switches and access points for clarity, as these don't have IP addresses.